RuanMeiMains/RuanMeiMains.github.io/docs/lore.md

     >
     > — Ruan Mei, about her research

     Most of the time, however, Ruan Mei views her creations as simply experiments that need to be studied, and nothing more.
 If they are a "failed" experiment that does not meet her expectations, she casts them aside.
 She won't kill them, but she won't know what to do with them.
 Ruan Mei even offers to give her "experiments" away if she does not need them anymore.
 This is shown when she leaves behind several critters at the Herta Space Station for the Department of Ecology to take care of.
-She simply does not care about them afterwards.
+She simply does not care about them afterwards, but she is not cruel enough to dispose of them.
+Instead, Ruan Mei will give them up for adoption to someone who would be willing to take better care of them.

     When taking care of her creations, Ruan Mei views it more of a required task rather than an act of care.
 When giving the Trailblazer one of her creations, which she refers to as a "puppet" with intelligent and emotional capabilities, she states that she can draft a formula to nurture the creature.
 Instead of instructing the Trailblazer what to do, she instead uses a scientific formula, showing how she views her creation as a mere experiment rather than a companion or pet.
 How quickly and indifferently she was willing to give it away also illustrates how Ruan Mei does not have a connection with her creations.